pet-friendly cottages lake district - Ferry Hotel, Windermere (NBY 439496)

 Key Features to Look For

 A ground-floor bedroom or open-plan layout matters more than people expect.
 If your dog sleeps in the bedroom (we’re not here to judge, most of ours do) or needs to be near you at night, a property with bedrooms upstairs and dogs banished to the ground floor creates problems nobody needs at midnight.
-Look for cottages where the sleeping arrangements work for how you actually live with your dog.
+Look for pet-friendly cottages Lake District listings where the sleeping arrangements work for how you actually live with your dog.

 If you travel with two or three dogs, check the maximum dog number carefully.
 Many Lake District cottages cap it at two, some welcome as many as you bring, and the listing details on bowwowswelcome.com include this information upfront, because scrolling through five reviews to find it is nobody’s idea of a good time.